Confidant Classes for Career Consultancy and Coaching Classes

 • Professor Charpentier and Professor Doudna will share the sum of SEK 10 million (approximately $ 1.1 million, € 950,000).
 Normally, they would receive the Nobel Prize from King Carl XVI Gustaf at an official ceremony in Stockholm on December 10, the anniversary of the death in 1896 of scientist Alfred Nobel, who created the prizes in his last will.

-• But the in-person ceremony was canceled this year due to the pandemic and replaced with a televised ceremony that showed winners receiving their prizes in their home countries.
+• But the in-person ceremony was canceled this year due to the coronavirus pandemic and replaced with a televised ceremony that showed winners receiving their prizes in their home countries.

 • On Monday, the Nobel Committee awarded the prize in physiology and medicine to Americans Harvey J. Alter and Charles M. Rice and to British scientist Michael Houghton for discovering the hepatitis C virus which wreaks havoc on the liver.